 The video editors are hard at work as we speak.
 Prepare to see all manner of news and retrospectives on the life of a legend.
 And I’m sure we’ll see some major action on Wall Street.
 I look forward to reflecting on the brilliant career of an industry icon with bittersweet resignation.
 But for a few moments, I pause to set business issues aside and wish good things for Steve and his family.
 I’m sure they feel the clock ticking, and I hope they find peace and comfort in the days ahead.

-I am very disappointed in our government officials right now.
+I’m pretty aggravated at our government officials right now.
 The debt crisis looms large.
 With the shit piling up on our doorstep, and the stink already polluting the neighborhood, they’re arguing about what size shovels we need and whether we should invest in fertilizing gear.
 Are we really paying these people?
 A plague on both their houses.

-At a time when we really need our elected leaders to rise to the occasion and do their very best work, too many are still posturing and grandstanding for political gain.
+At a time when we really need our elected leaders to rise to the occasion and do their very best work, way too many are still posturing and grandstanding for political gain.

-There are Americans who stand strongly against big government—one of those convenient, code-word labels that for most of its opponents translates to federal social programs, spending programs, subsidies, and bureaucracies of most flavors.
+There are Americans who stand strongly against big government—one of those convenient, coded labels that for most of its opponents translates to federal social programs, spending programs, subsidies, and bureaucracies of most flavors.
 There are also Americans who believe more government is almost always better, that the free market is evil, and that government exists to protect the people from corporate interests and themselves.
 Neither of these groups is any more or less “American” than the other, even though they’re guided by different principles.

 The Tea Party caucus in the House of Representatives is currently engaged in some flagrant and remarkable behavior.
 But then, so are a number of Americans who self-identify as Tea Party voters.
 I believe some of these Americans have become confused about our system of government.

 In the current debate over the way forward in the debt standoff, much is made of the 2010 election that ushered in the self-styled young guns of the House of Representatives.
-Claiming a mandate from their Tea Party constituents in the election, these members cite the will of the people to bring the country to the brink of disaster in this high-stakes game of chicken regarding the debt ceiling.
+Claiming a mandate from their Tea Party constituents in the election, these members cite the will of the people to bring the country to the brink of disaster in this high-stakes game of chicken on the debt ceiling.
 Ignoring logic, reason, and compromise, they hold firmly to an ideology that excuses their childish tantrums by suggesting they are simply doing the will of the people.
 This is not a partisan observation; these folks have drawn the ire of many conservatives in their own party, including Speaker John Boehner and Senator John McCain.

 The House of Representatives of the 112th Congress made a big show of reading the Constitution when they first came to Washington.
 According to a Wall Street Journal report, this was “the latest overture to satisfy Tea Party activists who think America has strayed too far from its founding document.”